BY PASTOR T. O. BANSO

 No one will make maximum impact in life if he does not set his face like a stone or lacks focus.
 Those who set their face tend to achieve more than those who do not.
 The four men, who brought the paralytic in Mark 2:1-12 to Jesus for healing, exemplified focus.
 When the crowd posed a barrier to getting the paralytic to Jesus to heal, they removed the roof of the house where Jesus was ministering and lowered him down.
 The crowd could not stop them.
 Their approach was unconventional, and it demonstrated their focus.
 Mark 2:5 says, “When Jesus saw their faith, He said to the paralytic, ‘Son, your sins are forgiven you” (New King James Version).

 Zacchaeus, who was a chief tax collector, was also a focused man.
 He did not allow the large crowd, his height, or his social status to hinder him from seeing Jesus.
 He did what he had to do by climbing a sycamore tree to see him.
 He did not just see Jesus, Jesus saw him, and followed him home – salvation came to his house (Luke 19:1-10).

-Dwight L. Moody said, “Give me a man who says this one thing I do, and not those fifty things I dabble in.”
+Dwight L. Moody has been quoted as saying, “Give me a man who says this one thing I do, and not these fifty things I dabble in.”
 Be focused.
 Don’t dabble in different things.